ActiveDataBio/CL_Create_Project/README.md

 # CL_Create_Project
 ![ADBio][adbio-logo]

 Command line program that generates the files for an Adbio project repository
+## Want to Contribute?
+We welcome contibutions to this repository.
+Please refer to the [Contibuting Guide](CONTIBUTING.md).

-## Using
+## Using this program
 ###Requirements
 * Java 8
 * R